 Changes to how often bins are collected

-Following a unanimous decision by Council at the April 2022 meeting, we’ve changed how often your landfill (red lid) and food and garden waste (green lid) bins are collected.
+Following a unanimous decision by Council at the 26 April 2022 meeting, we’ve changed how often your landfill (red lid) and food and garden waste (green lid) bins are collected.
 Read info about landfill bins audit.

 From August 2022:

 - Food and garden waste (green) bins are collected weekly

 - Landfill (red) bins are collected every two weeks